 Vehicle Parts and Equipment to Conserve Fuel

-Vehicle fleet managers and drivers can conserve fuel and maximize their operational efficiency by outfitting their vehicles with parts and equipment that save fuel.
-Implementing fuel-efficient strategies, systems, and programs for some or all vehicles can help fleets monitor and manage their vehicles better.
+Only about 12%–30% of the energy put into a traditional combustion engine goes toward its propulsion on the road—especially in modern vehicles.
+Most of the energy is lost to engine and driveline inefficiencies, like exhaust heat, or is used to power accessories like air conditioning.
+Vehicle fleet managers and drivers can conserve fuel and maximize their operational efficiency by driving efficiently and outfitting their vehicles with commercially available equipment designed to save fuel.
+Implementing fuel-efficient strategies, systems, and programs for some or all vehicles can help fleets monitor and better manage their vehicles, vehicle-related costs, and carbon footprint.
+These strategies are cost-efficient and do not require extended vehicle downtime.

 Low Rolling Resistance Tires

-Replacing traditional dual tires with one super-single (also called wide-base or single-wide) tire saves fuel by reducing the weight and rolling resistance, which means the engine doesn't need to work as hard.
-A super-single tire is not quite as wide as the sum of the two tires, so there is a slight aerodynamic benefit as well.
+In Class 8 trucks, replacing traditional dual tires with one wide-base (also called super-single or single-wide) tire can save fuel by reducing vehicle weight and rolling resistance, which means the engine doesn't need to work as hard.
+A wide-base tire is not quite as wide as the sum of the two tires, so there is a slight aerodynamic benefit as well, further improving vehicle efficiency.
+Using wide-base tires can improve fuel efficiency by approximately 1%–2%.
+For example, Mesilla Valley Transportation improved their fuel efficiency by equipping vehicles with wide- base tires and low-viscosity synthetic lubricants to reduce drag and improve vehicle performance.

 Aerodynamic Equipment and Vehicle Design